naaive/orange/README.md

 Orange is an easy-to-use file search software.
 It is built on Tauri and has a consistent experience across different desktop platforms.
 Its features are summarized as follows:

-- Near real-time search
+- Fast search response
 - Low memory and low cpu usage
-- Easy to use
+- Easy to use, comes with tokenization and auto completion
+- Monitor file changes in real time
+- Lightweight installation package
+- Simple and elegant UI

 ## Build
 - Setup Tauri dev environment (https://tauri.studio/docs/getting-started/setting-up-macos)